KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 The `pubkey` parameter is required for all CryptoConditions (CC) smart-contract enabled chains.
 All smart-contract transactions will utilize the `pubkey` as an integral property.

+#### :pushpin: Examples:

-> Using pubkey as a default value in the coin's `.conf` file:
+Using pubkey as a default value in the coin's `.conf` file:

 ```
 pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392
 ```

-> Using pubkey as a startup parameter:
+Using pubkey as a startup parameter:

 ```
 -pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392